 Despite the many “self-made” messages we get in the world, none of us ever truly do anything alone.
 Take an opportunity to think of someone in your life who has made a positive and significant impact and write them a letter expressing how much that person means to you.
 If you want to take it even deeper, meet them in person or online via video and read the letter aloud.
 Pay attention to the person’s reaction and be in the present to lock in the memory to carry with you.
 Make it into a habit of getting the people you love their flowers while they are here to enjoy them.

 Ritual 3: Talking To Yourself

 Sometimes we have to be our own cheerleaders and mantras can be powerful tools for all of us.
-I know many of you have seen the adorable videos of the little kids giving themselves powerful pep talks in the mirror and I am here to let you know, it’s not just for kids!!!
+I know many of you have seen the adorable videos of the little kids giving themselves powerful pep talks in the mirror and I am here to let you know, that it’s not just for kids!!!
 Create a mirror mantra for yourself giving gratitude to yourself for things big and small.
-Thank yourself for getting out of bed, thank your body for carrying you throughout the day, thank your mind for being alert and present when you need it.
+Thank yourself for getting out of bed, thank your body for carrying you throughout the day, and thank your mind for being alert and present when you need it.
 Find at least 3 things each morning to thank yourself for and then give yourself a few I Love Yous and go out and have an AMAZING day!

 Ritual 4: Intentionally Thankful

 Try a new experience with your friends or family and look for the opportunity of teachable moments such as through community service or nature or educational experiences.
 Come together to appreciate all of the good in our own world and expand your world by sharing with others.
 Take a moment to bear witness to the situations of others who may live differently from us.
 Gain a greater perspective on the plight of others and that we are all connected here on Earth.